Why Sandwich Generation Caregivers Feel Lonely When They’re Pretty Much Never Alone

 It’s important to stay in touch with friends and participate in social activities.
 It may be challenging to physically meet up, but regular phone calls, video chats, and text messages can help maintain these important connections.

 Creating or joining a support group with others in similar situations can be immensely beneficial.
 These groups provide a space to share experiences, offer advice, and provide emotional support.
 Local community centers, online forums, and social media platforms are good places to start.
+Technology can help you stay connected even when you’re at home caring for others.

 4. No Time for Self-Care